florschlamp/CVRC_NYU_Langone/Bioinformatics_Workshop_Series_2020/Day_5/README.md

 ### REQUIREMENTS TO PARTICIPATE IN THIS SESSION:

-Make sure you have the following packages installed in Rstudio: ggplot2, ggrepel, plotly, pheatmap, RColorBrewer, and reshape2.
+Make sure you have the following packages installed in Rstudio: ggplot2, ggrepel, plotly, pheatmap.
 Example of how to install R packages:
 ```r
 ### Installing ggplot2: